andy-gorman/gorman.zone/content/about.md

     "title": "About Me"
 }

 Hey there!
 My name is Andy Gorman.
-I am a software developer in Cambridge, MA.
-I aim to work with folks to make the web a better, more inclusive place, and put work into the world that connects with and inspires others.
+I am a software developer in Brooklyn, NY I aim to work with folks to make the web a better, more inclusive place, and put work into the world that connects with and inspires others.

 Some folks/companies who's work inspires me includes, but is not limited to the following.